jarnaldich/f4g-oceania-pdal/workshop/5-entwine.md

 This is actually really easy using dockerised entwine.
 Taking our RPAS farm sample, try:

+`cd /home/user/Workshop/sample-data`
-`docker run -it -v $(pwd):/opt/data connormanning/entwine build -i /opt/data/APPF-ground-smrf-allthepoints.laz -o /opt/data/appf-ground-sample`
+`docker run -u 1000:1000 -it -v $(pwd):/opt/data connormanning/entwine build -i /opt/data/APPF-ground-smrf-allthepoints.laz -o /opt/data/appf-ground-sample`

 While that's running - entwine builds can also be configured with a simple JSON file, for example: